storeon/storeon/README.md

 DevTools will also warn you about **typo in event name**.
 It will throw an error if you are dispatching event, but nobody subscribed to it.

-Or if you want to print events to `console` you can use built-in logger.
+Or if you want to print events to `console` you can use the built-in logger.
-It could be useful for simple cases or to investigate issue in error trackers.
+It could be useful for simple cases or to investigate issues in error trackers.

 ```js
 import { storeonLogger } from 'storeon/devtools';